Rules and Regulations

 Bookings & Refunds:

-Our office will be open from 10:00am until 8:00pm.
-Check-in is between 1:00pm and 8:00pm and check-out is at 12:00pm.
-If you will be arriving after 8:00pm please contact our team at [email protected] or 613-828-6632 to make arrangements for self check-in.
-Any campers that arrive after 8:00pm without prior notice may park in the office parking lot overnight and we will be happy to check you in during our business hours the following day.
+Check-in is between 1:00pm and 6:00pm (8:00pm on Thursday and Friday) and check-out is at 12:00pm.
+If you will be arriving after 6:00pm please contact our team at [email protected] or 613-828-6632 to make arrangements for self check-in.
+Any campers that arrive after 6:00pm without prior notice may park in the office parking lot overnight and we will be happy to check you in during our business hours the following day.
 Firewood and ice are available for purchase at the Campground Office.

 You must be 18 year of age or older to register at a site.
 The registrant is responsible for the conduct of those residing at their site and visitors.
 A maximum of six campers are permitted per site, except in the case of younger family members.
 Anyone not registered is not permitted to drive through the campground, please show your pass when re-entering the campground.